masternx7/Portfolio-Nontapat/README.md

 # 👋 Hello, I'm MasterN

-## 🚀 About Me

-I'm a passionate **frontend developer** and currently building a **Minecraft server in Thailand**, aiming to create a fun, immersive, and community-driven experience for Thai players.
+I'm currently developing a **Minecraft server for Thai players**, with a focus on custom features, gameplay experience, and community engagement.

-I specialize in developing user interfaces with performance, accessibility, and design in mind — with a touch of creativity inspired by the world of Minecraft.

 ---

-## 🛠️ Tech Stack
+## 🛠️ Frontend Skills

-**Frontend Development:**

-- HTML5, CSS3, SCSS
-- TailwindCSS
+- HTML, CSS / SCSS, TailwindCSS
-- JavaScript (ES6+), Next.js
+- JavaScript, Next.js
-- Laravel

-I enjoy combining modern web technologies with gaming environments to create seamless integrations between game worlds and web-based systems.
+I enjoy building clean, responsive interfaces and integrating web technologies with game environments.

 ---

-## 🎮 Minecraft Server Project

-- 🗺️ Focused on Thai players
-- ⚙️ Custom plugins & gameplay mechanics
-- 🌐 Web integration for account management and in-game services
-- 🧩 Ongoing development of resource packs and UI/UX enhancements

-This server is more than just a game — it's a community platform for creativity, collaboration, and adventure.

----

-## 📫 Contact

-- GitHub Issues or Discussions
-- Discord (on request)
-- Minecraft Server Website (coming soon)

----

-_Thank you for visiting my GitHub profile!_
+Thank you for visiting my profile.

-> “Innovation in code meets imagination in blocks.” 🧱
+> "Built with blocks.
+Powered by code."